From 13 February 2026, trainees are included in the apprentice definition and are exempt from levy.

 Can you provide me with a report of our workers' current long service leave entitlements?

-After the scheme has commenced, employers will be able to login any time to view the entitlements accrued under the Portable Long Service Leave Act 2024 of current employees.
+Employers can login any time to view the entitlements accrued under the Portable Long Service Leave Act 2024 of current employees.

 How do I make levy payments?

-Are working directors required to register with the scheme?
+Are Working Directors required to register with the scheme?

-I have a new employee, how do I register them with SA Portable Long Service Leave - Community Services?
+I have a new employee, how do I register them with Portable Long Service Leave - Community Services?

 New workers can be added any time through the Employer Portal after you have registered as an employer.
 You can add new workers one at a time or use a spreadsheet template to upload multiple workers at the same time.
 New workers can also be added when you complete your Employer Returns.